Friday-Night-Pro-Mazda-Cup-League/documents/rules.md

 #### 3.3.2.
 Number Choice is Final
 After the first points race of the season, your car number is locked in for the entire season and you can not change it. (on occasion, there will be an open time to switch numbers)

-#### 3.3.3.
-Car Numbers
-Must be a number between 00-09 and 1-99.
-No three-digit numbers are allowed. (new drivers that are assigned a triple-digit number/placeholder are asked to choose 1 or 2 digit number as soon as possible)

 ### 4. Race Procedures

 #### 4.1.
 Race Specifics
-Through seasons, SNPM has determined what we feel is one of the best ways to set up our races.
+Through seasons, FNPM has determined what we feel is one of the best ways to set up our races.
 With race length, weather, start times and more.

 #### 4.1.1.
 Start Times: All times are GMT zone and adjusted for daylight savings.
 - Practice at 8:30 pm GMT.